You are here

 The Latin Images Living-Learning Community will provide a sense of community among undergraduates in this program and the Rutgers University community at large.
 This unique residential environment combines curricular and co-curricular activities designed to enhance each student’s overall college experience.
 Residents of the community live in Bishop Quad on the College Avenue Campus.
-The community is comprised of students, ranging from first-year students through seniors, who are interested in building a community based on mutual interests, developing their knowledge of Latino Americans in the United States and across the diaspora, creating connections with University faculty and staff, and exploring leadership opportunities through social and cultural organizations.
+The community is comprised of students, ranging from first-year students through seniors, who are interested in building a community based on mutual interests, developing their knowledge of Latin Americans in the United States and across the diaspora, creating connections with University faculty and staff, and exploring leadership opportunities through social and cultural organizations.
 Join our "Home Away from Home"!

-Recent Press: Check out this great article about the Latin Images LLC in The Daily Targum!
+Check out this great article about the Latin Images LLC in The Daily Targum!

 Pell and Hegeman Halls in the Bishop Quad

-Students and mentors will live on the College Avenue Campus, adjacent to downtown New Brunswick with theaters, restaurants, student-friendly shopping, and the NJ Transit train station for easy access to NYC and Philadelphia.
+Students and mentors will live on the College Avenue Campus, adjacent to downtown New Brunswick theaters, restaurants, student-friendly shopping, and the NJ Transit train station for easy access to NYC and Philadelphia.
 Pell and Hegeman Halls are in the heart of the College Avenue Campus in the scenic Bishop Quad area.

 - Building a network of faculty and staff members who are willing to support your personal and professional development

 - Exclusive seminar course: Latinidades: Identities and Images, a 1.5 credit LLC seminar for both fall and spring semesters.
 Courses will count towards a Certificate in Multicultural Competence.
-This is a 9 credit certificate and with one year participation in this program, you will have completed 6 of 9 credits required for the certificate.
+This is a 9 credit certificate and with one year of participation in this program, you will have completed 6 of 9 credits required for the certificate.
 For Department of Latino & Hispanic Caribbean Studies courses, click here.

 - Individualized attention from designated live-in peer mentors